yuyan-z/fil-rouge/README.md

 isFirable() in EmptyArc class: return true when the number of tokens in the source place is equal or greater than 1s.

+## class Transition
-\- Transition class: includes inArcs and outArcs attributes of type List
+It includes inArcs and outArcs attributes of type List
 \< IArc \> as well as the fire() method for firing the transition. + addInArc(): add an arc conneting from a place to a transition to the list. + addOutArc(): add an arc conneting from a transition to a place